 Conclusion

 However, the cost of the machine and the cost of the pods slowly adds up.
-I have tasted Nespresso on many occasions and I’ve been tempted to pick up a machine myself, but the pods are prohibitively expensive where I live.
+I have tasted Nespresso on many occasions and I’ve been tempted to pick up a machine myself.
+But the pods are prohibitively expensive where I live.

 There’s no denying that the cups of coffee made by these espresso machines are superb, though.